 Before diving into organic certification standards, it helps to understand the fundamentals of chicken nutrition and what chickens actually need in their diet.

 To pick the right bag at the feed store, you have to understand the labels.
 There is a huge difference between a bag that says “Natural” and one with the USDA certified organic seal.
 It’s also important to note that organic feed differs significantly from scratch grains or supplement feeds, which shouldn’t make up the bulk of your flock’s diet.
+Understanding the difference between feed and scratch is crucial before you buy.

 Non-GMO definition: This label means the feed excludes genetically modified seedstock (like Roundup Ready corn or soy).
 However, non-GMO crops can still be sprayed with conventional pesticides and herbicides.